by Mick Grummitt and John Clayson

 It was a Friday evening ten days before Christmas in 1961.
 Driver Benny Kirk and his mate Fireman Ken Exton climbed onto the footplate of York-based V2 locomotive No. 60977 which had been brought to a stop on the Up Slow line near Grantham South box by the crew they were relieving.

-Bernard (Benny) W. Kirk was born at Denton, Lincolnshire in November 1899, where his father worked in the nearby ironstone quaries.
+Bernard W. 'Benny' Kirk was born at Denton, Lincolnshire in November 1899, where his father worked in the nearby ironstone quarries.
 By 1939 he was a passed fireman at Grantham, able to act as a driver but awaiting promotion which no doubt came soon afterwards.
 At the end of 1961 he was, therefore, one of the most experienced footplatemen at 'the Loco'.
+The photograph below is from Benny's days as a fireman in the 1930s.

-The job in hand was the final leg of a relay of footplatemen and locomotives which set off at 10.5 that morning when the train left Aberdeen.
+The job in hand in December 1961 was the final leg of a relay of footplatemen and locomotives which set off at 10.5 that morning when the train left Aberdeen.
 Behind the tender were 25 vans loaded with Scottish meat due to be sold on the London market the following day.
-It was one of the world's longest-etablished freight services, as the following extract from a book published nearly a century earlier testifies.
+It was one of the world's longest-established freight services, as the following extract from a book published nearly a century earlier testifies:

-There were ten men on site at the isolated location in the dark and fog - nine train crew and a King's Cross driver travelling as a passenger.
+As the dust settled there were ten men amid the wreckage of three trains at the isolated location in the dark and fog, nine train crew and a King's Cross driver travelling as a passenger.
 One of them was trapped, all were shaken and they were unable to communicate with anyone, either on the railway or locally.
-They realised that they needed to take decisive action.
-With all four lines obstructed, and no-one else yet aware of the accident, only they could alert the footplate crew of any train that might still be approaching.
+They realised the need for decisive action.
+With all four lines obstructed and no-one else yet aware of the accident only they could alert the crew of any train that might still be approaching.
 Having realised the situation their training kicked in.
-They began to implement emergency procedures that, if time allowed, could prevent a bad situation becoming even worse.
+They began to implement emergency procedures that, if time allowed, could prevent a very bad situation becoming even worse.

 Driver Kirk, of the Up meat train, who was stationed at Grantham Motive Power Depot, said that all the signals at Connington South were clear for his train which was travelling at 45-50 m.p.h.
 A detonator was exploded and at the same time he saw the tail lamp of the E.C.S.
 [Empty Coaching Stock] train at, he estimated, a distance of 15-20 yards.
 He immediately applied the brakes and he thought that the speed of his train had been reduced to 30-35 m.p.h. when it struck the wreckage, and became derailed.

 No. 60977 also turned over onto its left side.
-Amazingly, as the dust settled, the two Grantham men were helped from their cab - in shock certainly but, given the circumstances, relatively unhurt.
+Amazingly, as the dust settled once more, the two Grantham men were helped from their cab - in shock certainly but, given the circumstances, relatively unhurt.
 When ambulances arrived they were taken to hospital and allowed home two days later.
-The crew of the overturned northbound A3 had been fortunate to escape injury.
+The crew of the overturned northbound A3 had escaped injury.
 The most badly injured man was a goods guard.
 His van had been hit from behind by the E.C.S. train in the first impact, and it was then struck by No. 60078.

 It seems miraculous that, from an enormous pile of hundreds of tons of twisted steel and splintered wood, laced with burning coals and scalding steam and water, thirteen men - the crews of four trains plus the driver travelling as passenger - survived that dark and foggy night to tell the tale.